polterguy/phosphorusfive/core/p5.ajax/README.md

 "Out of the box", without tweaking the library, this means that it is best suited for building web apps, where you don't have an extreme amount of simultaneously users.
-As a general rule, I'd suggest using p5.ajax for building "enterprise apps", with not too many siimultaneous user, and not social media websites, such as Facebook or Twitter, for the above mentioned reasons.
+As a general rule, I'd suggest using p5.ajax for building "enterprise apps", without too many simultaneous users, and not for instance, social media websites, such as Facebook or Twitter, for the above mentioned reasons.

-Another consequence, is that (by default) only 5 simultaneous tabs are tolerated at the same time, for each session object.
-If the user opens up a sixth tab, and/or refreshes one of his pages more than 5 times, then the previous "ViewState keys" are invalidated, and the next Ajax request towards the server, will be rejected, due to a non-valid ViewState lookup key.
+Another consequence, is that (by default), only 5 simultaneous tabs are tolerated at the same time, for each session object.
+If the user opens up a sixth tab, and/or refreshes one of his pages more than 5 times, then the "oldest" ViewState key is invalidated, and the next Ajax request towards the server, will be rejected, from that page, due to a non-valid ViewState lookup.
+If this was not the case, a single session (user), could exhaust your server's memory, simply by refreshing his webpage, thousands of times.

-Have this in mind when doing p5.ajax development.
+Have this in mind as you do your p5.ajax development.
 The library is best suited for "single page web apps", with complex and rich UI, doing lots of Ajax requests.
-It is not as well suited for apps where you have many tabs open at the same time, such as for instance would often be the case with social media websites, such as StackOverflow.com, Facebook and Twitter etc ...
+It is not as well suited for apps, where you have many tabs open at the same time, or thousands of simultaneous users, such as for instance would often be the case with social media websites, such as StackOverflow, Facebook or Twitter etc ...

-As a general rule, I encourage people to use it to build "Enterprise Apps", while use something else to build websites, requiring thousands and sometimes millions of simultaneous users.
-Although it could be tweaked to handle also such scenarios.
+As a general rule, I encourage people to use it to build "Enterprise Apps", while use something else to build websites, requiring thousands, and sometimes millions of simultaneous users.
+Although it could probably be tweaked to handle also such scenarios.

 The ViewState logic _can_ be overridden though, by implementing your own IAjaxPage, and/or tweaking your web.config.